ISISComputingGroup/ibex_developers_manual/Keithley-2700.md

 ### Setting up the Device

 > **NOTE** The IOC does work with a MOXA, but the legacy VI does _not_.
-If you intend to run it with a VI, it bust be done via a USB to serial RS232 adapter straight into your machine.
+If you intend to run it with a VI, it bust be done via a USB to RS232 adapter straight into your machine.

 Plug the device into the mains, and into a MOXA via its RS-232 port on the back.